ChaseHCS/deeplearning-LLM-research/deeplearning-course-notes.md

 We are only concerned with `Shannon Entropy` which is a way to think about uncertainty.
 Probabilities are maximally uncertain at .5 and become more certain as the go towards 0 or 1 in a non linear way.
 This is what it looks like:

 ![Image couldn't load](https://tcosmo.github.io/assets/H/Figure_1.png "Shannon Entropy")

+`Entropy` is a value of 1 when the probability is at `.5` and goes down as the probabilty becomes more certain.